8 Incredible Health Benefits Of Raisins You Need To Know

 3. Keeps Anemia At Bay

 The condition of your blood pretty much dictates the health of all the organs in your body.
 This is because your blood is responsible for carrying oxygen to each and every cell.
 Deficiency of the B vitamins and iron can affect your blood’s ability to transport oxygen to your cells and tissues, causing anemia.
-Raisins contain both iron and vitamin B complex that help in the formation of new blood.
+Raisins contain both iron and vitamin B complex that helps in the formation of new blood.
 These tiny dry fruits are part of the recommended dietary supplement for anemia by the National Heart, Lung and Blood Institute.4 Another reason why raisins should be a part of your daily diet.

 4. Lowers High Blood Pressure